 They will enhance your Web image until it achieves a dominant position in your niche.
 So, an integrated approach works best.

 A Web site doesn’t have to be an expensive venture.
 With WordPress and other options, you can forget about HTML, which is challenging and time-consuming to learn.
 You can use a free WordPress template, www.blogger.com, or buy a complex WordPress template and customize it.

 Another challenge: Cyber security.
 Be sure you take every security precaution.
-(This portal has more than a dozen columns quoting a nationally respected security expert, Dr. Stan Stahl.)
+(This portal has several columns quoting a nationally respected security expert, Dr. Stan Stahl: has been quoted often.)

 21 steps for integrated approach